 We are responsible for setting and annually reviewing the Victorian Default Offer prices.
 The default offer is designed to be a simple, trusted and reasonably priced electricity option that safeguards customers who are unwilling or unable to engage in the electricity market.

-We are in the process of setting the Victorian Default Offer prices to apply from 1 July 2025 to 30 June 2026.
-We want to hear your views on our draft decision paper.
+We have set the Victorian Default Offer prices to apply from 1 July 2025 to 30 June 2026.

-How cost components and annual bills may change under our draft decision
+How cost components and annual bills will change under our final decision

 Change in the average Victorian Default Offer annual bill by cost component, for domestic customers with annual usage of 4,000 kWh, $ nominal